hypertexthero/hir/readme.md

 # Hot in Rome

-Naively-built website inspired by a well-known geek site to share and follow <a href="http://hotinrome.com">Rome</a> links and stories.
+Naively-built website inspired by a well-known geek site to share and follow Rome links and stories.

 ## Todo now